Agile Project Management (ICP-APM)

 - Establish a plan for incorporating Agile Project Management practices into your specific work area

-- Gain powerful insights, techniques and skills to successfully coach a new or existing Agile team
+- Successfully coach a new or existing Agile team

 Although there is not an ICAgile official exam, ICAgile allows for their course accreditors to determine appropriate means for retention of the learning outcomes.
 Depending on your provider, there may be some type of assessment in order to earn certification.